godotengine/godot-docs/classes/class_cubemap.rst

 This resource is typically used as a uniform in custom shaders.
 Few core Godot methods make use of **Cubemap** resources.

 To create such a texture file yourself, reimport your image files using the Godot Editor import presets.
+To create a Cubemap from code, use :ref:`ImageTextureLayered.create_from_images()<class_ImageTextureLayered_method_create_from_images>` on an instance of the Cubemap class.

 The expected image order is X+, X-, Y+, Y-, Z+, Z- (in Godot's coordinate system, so Y+ is "up" and Z- is "forward").
 You can use one of the following templates as a base:

 - `2×3 cubemap template (default layout option) <https://raw.githubusercontent.com/godotengine/godot-docs/master/tutorials/assets_pipeline/img/cubemap_template_2x3.webp>`__\